 Even if you’ve always been a pretty healthy eater, the diet that was adequate in your 20s, 30s, and 40s, may not have all the nutrients you need today.
 Experts say our dietary needs change as we grow older.
 The ways they change might surprise you.

-How Nutritional Needs Change as We Grow Older1.
-Eat fewer calories.
+How Nutritional Needs Change as We Grow Older

 If you tried to lose weight in your 40s or 50s, you may have noticed this: We need fewer calories as we get older.
 “We move around less, we have less muscle, and our metabolic rate goes down,” says Connie Bales, PhD, RD, associate director of the Geriatric Research, Education, and Clinical Center at Durham VA Medical Center in an article on WebMD.